 The first session for an adult or child therapy client is an assessment of the client's current mental health status and treatment needs.
-You will typically be assigned to complete one DA per week, based on your ongoing client caseload.
+You will be assigned to complete DAs as needed, based on your ongoing client caseload.
 Support staff schedule DAs for you based on a client's insurance, scheduling requirements and any expressed preferences (e.g. gender of therapist).
-People seen for a DA may become part of your ongoing treatment caseload.
+At times, initial DAs will already be completed by our Rapid Access assessors.
+In this case, a comprehensive DA will be completed by the ongoing provider within 60 days of the initial DA.
+People seen for a DA/initial appointment may become part of your ongoing treatment caseload.
 When you perform a DA, do not tell the client you will do treatment services with them until you discuss that person with your supervisor.
 If a client is to be transferred or referred to other staff or services, complete and submit an internal referral through the EHR.
-The DA process (including content and timelines) in currently being updated to be in compliance with expectations for CCBHC.